remboart/hass-nut/README.md

 # hass-nut
-Integration of NUT in HAss
+Integration of NUT in Home Assistant
+Updated Wiki